Home » Guides » Conservation Easements

 • Where does conservation of the property fit into the land trust’s priorities?

-• Recognizing that taking on one conservation project might require forgoing another, are the property’s conservation values high enough to justify the land trust using resources to conserve them instead of conserving something else?
+• Recognizing that taking on one conservation project might require forgoing another, does the property hold substantial enough conservation value to justify the land trust’s use of limited resources on it?

 • Can the land trust find sufficient resources (from the landowner or other potential donors) to fund both the acquisition and long-term stewardship of the conservation easement?